cdoremus/deno-websocket-demo/Readme.md

 Instead, I used port 8000.
 And changed the `port` value in the `Deno.serve` call in `main.ts` and added `:8000` to the `wsUri` value in `index.html`.

+The app works by opening a websocket connection when the `index,html` file is rendered and sending a message with the string `ping` every 5 seconds.
+When the server receives the message, it immediately response with the string `pong`.
+This ping-pong message exchange continues to happen every 5 seconds until the browser window is closed.

 To run this example use this command line:

 ```sh